aaviator42/StorX/README.md

 //create a DB file
 \StorX\createFile('testDB.dat');

-//create Sx object to work with the DB file
+//create Sx 'handle' object to work with the DB file
 $sx = new \Storx\Sx;

 //open the file for writing